RareSkills/blog/solidity-beginner-mistakes/solidity-beginner-mistakes.md

 }
 ```

 Here, the developer has added an onlyOwner modifier, which grants access to only the designated user.
-In the above examples, the access control modifier ensures that only the contract owner can set the price.
+In the above examples, the access control modifier ensures that only the contract owner can set the price, as seen in the `setPrice` function.

 ## 8. Expensive operations in a loop